tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/高级功能/设定画面质量_intl_en.md

 ## Common Myths
 **1. The higher the resolution, the better?**
 Higher resolutions require higher bitrates for support.
-If the resolution is 1280x720, but the bitrate is specified as 200 Kbps, the video image will have a lot of blurs.
+If the resolution is 1280x720, but the bit rate is specified as 200 Kbps, the video image will have a lot of blurs.
 You are recommended to set it as described in the [Resolution-Bitrate Reference Table](https://intl.cloud.tencent.com/document/product/647/35153).

 **2. The higher the frame rate, the better?**
 Because the image captured by the camera is a complete mapping to all real objects in the exposure phase, it is not that the higher the frame rate, the smoother the video, which is different from the concept of FPS in games.
 On the contrary, if the frame rate is too high, the quality of each video frame will be lowered, and the exposure time of the camera will be reduced, worsening the image effect.